[NSW] The Comprehensive Guide to Opportunity Class (OC) Schools

 How can I apply for OC?

-To apply for Year 5 placement in the following year, Year 4 parents must submit an application (usually around May) and have their child sit the placement test.
+To apply for Year 5 placement in the following year, Year 4 parents must submit an application and have their child sit the placement test.

 Parents can choose up to two school choices, with the first one being the first preference.